VulScribeR/VulScribeR/models/Linevul/readme.md

 # Help

 Train with run-train.sh, test with run-test.sh.
-Finally use result_analyzer.ipynb to calculate Accruacy, AUC, P, R, and F1
+Finally use result_analyzer.ipynb to calculate Accruacy, AUC, P, R, and F1.

+-> The [Default/Linevul](https://github.com/VulScribeR/VulScribeR/blob/main/requirements-linevul-env.txt) requirements file can be used for the environment.

 ##
 Sources: